 Results of attended noise measurements are summarised in Table 4.1.
 Mannering Colliery noise contribution was determined for each survey using in-field observations and post-analysis of data as required (eg removing higher frequencies that are not mine related where applicable).
-Attended noise monitoring was completed during the evening and night periods on 22 October 2020.
+Attended noise monitoring was completed during the evening and night periods on 26 November 2020.

-The meteorological data for the monitoring period was sourced from Mannering Colliery's meteorological station to determine applicability of the noise criteria in accordance with the NMP.
+The meteorological data for the monitoring period was sourced from Mannering Colliery's meteorological station to determine applicability of the noise criteria in accordance with the revised NMP.
 In accordance with the NMP, the noise criteria applied for three of the six measurements.

-Site noise was inaudible during the evening and night attended monitoring at RA2 and RA3, and during the evening measurement at RA1.
+Site noise was inaudible during the evening measurements at all three locations and the night measurement at RA1.
 Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
-Given that for the measurements where site noise was inaudible the measured L{A90} noise levels were no more than 8 dB above the relevant $L{Aeq,15 \text{ minute}}$ criteria, site $L{Aeq,15 \text{ minute}}$ noise contributions were likely below the relevant criteria during these measurements.
+Given that for the measurements where site noise was inaudible the measured L{A90} noise levels were no more than 10 dB above the relevant $L{Aeq,15\,\text{minute}}$ criteria, site $L{Aeq,15\,\text{minute}}$ noise contributions were likely below the relevant criteria during these measurements.

-During the night measurement at RA1 where site noise was audible, Mannering Colliery noise contributions were below (ie satisfied) the relevant noise criteria.
+During the night measurements at RA2 and RA3, where site noise was audible, Mannering Colliery noise contributions were below (ie satisfied) the relevant noise criteria.